Our Biggest Airline Pet Peeves

 If you purchase the cheapest fare category where your seats are assigned at the gate, you saying you’re fine with not sitting with your travel party.
 Yes, even children.

-Southwest is an exception because of their open seating policy but I’ve seen a fair amount of people boarding Southwest Airlines flight that don’t seem to get this.
+Southwest is an exception because of its open seating policy but I've seen a fair amount of people boarding Southwest Airlines flights that don't seem to get this.
 C group = middle seat usually equals middle seat and having your group split up.

 Passengers who recline